 US 7 (4.5mm) or size needed to obtain gauge

-In my first video we will be doing a gauge swatch.
-You may need to adjust your hook size to meet pattern gauge.
-This is an important step to ensure accurate fit.
+In my first video, we will be doing a gauge swatch.
+You may need to adjust your hook size to meet the pattern gauge.
+This is an important step to ensure an accurate fit.

 With 4.5mm hook, 1 pattern rep = 2.75″; 6 rows in pattern = 3.25″

 Swatch – Ch 22 and follow stitch pattern Rows 1-7, Blocked Dimensions 5.75w x 3.5h”